Dependency Injection

 }

-Define an implementation of the MailerInterface interface.
+Define the implementation of the MailerInterface interface.

 <?php